AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   a common stumbling point for new users.
 The build flag ``--buildProject`` can be used to enable automatic compiling or not.
 For developers making new code this should likely be set to ``False`` when configuring the project.
+- Fixed a bug in :ref:`SimulationBaseClass` that prevented creating an event with multiple conditions

 Version 2.0.1